-From the minute you become a parent, you are told how essential it is to start a college fund for your little one.
-And, indeed, starting a college fund while your child is still in diapers can help you and them reduce the need for taking student loans out, which can save you thousands in interest.
+From the minute you become a parent, you know how essential it is to start a college fund for your little one.
+And, indeed, starting a college fund while your child is still in diapers can help you reduce the need for taking student loans out, which can save you thousands in interest.

 Even if you have saved for tuition, room, and board, you still might encounter expensive surprises in unexpected areas.
 One of those might be the costs associated with applying to college.